Catherine J. Ross: Education and career

 As an elected Fellow of the American Bar Foundation, Ross, with A. Leon Higginbotham Jr., was a co-Chair of the ABA's Steering Committee on the Unmet Needs of Children and resulting landmark report "America’s Children at Risk," which was presented at the White House in 1993.
-She later turned to academia, and has since held positions at Boston College and St. and St. John's University School of Law.
+She later turned to academia, and has since held positions at Boston College and St. John's University School of Law.
 In 1996, she joined the George Washington University Law School faculty, where she was named Lyle T. Alverson Professor of Law in 2016.

 Ross was a Member of the School of Social Science at the Institute for Advanced Study from 2008-2009.

 In 2015, Ross published the prize-winning Lessons in Censorship: How Schools and Courts Subvert Students' First Amendment Rights (Harvard University Press).
 In 2021, she published a second book on the first amendment, titled A Right to Lie?
 Presidents, Other Liars, and the First Amendment.

 As a leading expert on campus speech issues in both K-12 and colleges and universities, Ross is widely quoted in the media (both in the U.S and abroad).
 She has published op-eds including in the Washington Post and USA Today.

-Ross served on the Legal Advisory Board of Impeach Donald Trump Now, and the Legal Advisory Board of Free Speech for People.
-She has lectured widely and responded to press inquiries in the U.S. and abroad on the grounds and process for impeachment of a President.
+Ross served on the legal advisory board of Impeach Donald Trump Now, and the legal advisory board of Free Speech for People.
+She has lectured widely and responded to press inquiries in the U.S. and abroad on the grounds and process for impeachment of a president.